 Cooling and Thermal Management of Electronic Devices

 Dr. Shalabh Maroo, Associate Professor in the College of Engineering and Computer Science has recently received a $500,000 grant to conduct research on cooling the next generation of electronic devices.
-This technology is patent pending and is expected to publish in late May 2019.
-In the meantime, additional information is available in the SU News article titled “Maroo Awarded Grant to Cool Off Electronic Devices.”
+This technology is protected by patent number 10,881,034.
+Additional information is available in the SU News article titled “Maroo Awarded Grant to Cool Off Electronic Devices.”

 Technology Available for Licensing on an Issued Patent